The Algarve beaches are constantly ranked as some of the most beautiful beaches in the world.

 But different from Praia do Camilo and Praia da Marinha, for example, its beauty is appreciated best from the sand.

-There are beautiful limestone rocks rising up sublimely from the crystal-clear blue water, golden sand and orange cliffs covered with vegetation.
-Walking down to this beach is truly amazing and I felt really glad that I finally visited it.
+There are beautiful limestone rocks rising up sublimely from the crystal-clear blue water, golden sand and orange cliffs covered with vegetation

-Praia Dona Ana is very popular among tourists and locals and it has been enlarged to better provide for everyone.
+Praia Dona Ana, highly appreciated by tourists and locals, has been enlarged to better provide for everyone.

-The beach is a 5 min walk from the parking lot, has calm water, extraordinary rock formations and very picturesque scenery.
+The beach is a 5min walk from the parking lot and has calm water, extraordinary rock formations, and very picturesque scenery.